Discover the work and outlook of Joseph Beuys, who saw art as central to all aspects of human existence.

-In 1982, Beuys took part in an exhibition in Berlin, where he installed a huge mound of clay and surrounded it with sculptures as well as furniture and tools from his studio.
-Afterwards he made casts of some of the elements to create Lightning with Stag in its Glare 1958–85.
-The bolt of lightning itself was a bronze cast from a section of the clay mound, while the stag was cast in aluminium, as if illuminated by a sudden flash of light.
-Made towards the end of Beuys’s life, this major installation addresses themes of finality and death, but also ideas of regeneration and the transformative power of nature.
+In 1982, Beuys took part in an exhibition in Berlin.
+He installed a huge mound of clay and surrounded it with sculptures as well as furniture and tools from his studio.
+Afterwards he made casts of some of the elements to create Lightning with Stag in its Glare 1958-85.
+The bolt of lightning itself was a bronze cast from a section of the clay mound.
+The stag was cast in aluminium, as if illuminated by a sudden flash of light.

 For more information about the display, visit the Tate Modern website.